HuMI-Group/HuMITools/README.md

 For the prediction of images the following is required:
 1. 16 Gb of RAM
 2. A modern 64bit Operating system (We have tried predicting images on M1 Macs, Debian Derivatives and Windows 11 machines)
-3. 2 Gb of free disk space
+3. 2 GB of free disk space

 Training of Neural Networks is a lot more demanding on the system and should ideally be performed using a CUDA enabled Nvidia GPU, training utilizing RoCM (AMD) or Apple Silicon is currently not enabled.

 For training on a GPU we recommend a NVIDIA GPU with 24 GB of VRAM (Nvidia Quadro RTX 6000, Nvidia RTX 3090) and 16 GB of RAM.
-If you have
+If you have no access to a high end GPU and your data necessitates a newly trained model, a modern PC with 24 GB of RAM can be used.
+In our work we have observed that training on a modern GPU speeds up training times by *6 in comparison to training on a CPU.

 ## General settings